ReefsNWrecks Detail Nautical Reef Charts

-Brighter reds have greater profiles (peaks) while light blues have lower profile of one foot.
-The color key scale on the right of each map indicates the respective heights.
+Brighter reds have greater profiles (peaks) while light blues have lower profiles.
+The color key scale on the right indicates the respective reliefs.
 The left side of the map indicates the GPS latitude (North-South) and the bottom of the map indicates the GPS longitude (East-West) coordinates.
 Each reef contains a numeric key, the date it was deployed, a description and the relief in feet off the bottom.
 Know what is on the bottom before you drop anchor, and when you do, drop it right where you want it!

 The basic file available is the GPX file which contains the latitude and longitude of all the waypoints associated with that particular reef.
 The waypoints are chosen to be in the center of each large pile of reef material, or a number of interesting spots along a particular ledge or wreck.
 Each waypoint contains a description of the material or reef that is at the waypoint, the depth and relief off the bottom.
 The GPX user manual explains how to use the file and can be downloaded for FREE by selecting (SAMPLE) by any GPX file on any reef screen.
 (Example of GPX file below.)
 Most GPS units will accept an import of a GPX file.
 Check with the manufacturer of your GPS unit.

 The KAP format is the same format as all standard NOAA raster charts and can be used in many chart navigation programs.
 As can zoom in to a smaller and smaller area, our detailed reef and wreck charts will open and display exactly what is on the bottom.
 All the charts show details with resolution down to .001 minute (6ft).
 This format is used with OpenCPN on a PC or with SeaIQ Open on an iPad/iPhone or Android device.
 The KAP user manual explains how to use the file and can be downloaded for FREE by selecting (SAMPLE) by any KAP file reef screen.